-- (B) A JADU must be contained within the walls of an existing or proposed primary dwelling, except an application for a JADU may allow for an expansion of no more than one hundred fifty (150) square feet beyond the same physical dimensions of the existing structure if necessary to accommodate ingress and egress.
-A JADU may be located on the second floor if the area where the JADU is proposed is located outside of the setback requirements of the underlying zoning district. - (C) All JADUs shall contain the necessary interior amenities, including but not limited to Kitchen facilities, necessary to meet the definition of the term Dwelling Unit, as those terms are defined in Sections 9.75.040 and 9.75.110 of the City's Zoning Code. - (5) ADUs may share sanitation facilities with the primary residence. - (6) Exterior access must be provided for all JADUs separate from the main entrance to the primary residence. - (7) Any new construction which provides exterior access shall be architecturally consistent with the existing primary residential unit. - (8) Historic Resource.
-No JADU shall negatively impact a Historic Resource(s) that is listed or eligible for listing on a local, state, or national registry or inventory. - (9) All JADUs must meet the requirements of the California Building Code, as adopted and amended by Title 8 of the City of Dana Point Municipal Code. - (10) Fire sprinklers shall be required for a JADU, if they are required for the primary residence. - (12) Parking.
-No additional parking shall be required for a JADU, other than that which is required for the primary residence. - (13) Flood Plain Zone.
-All JADUs constructed within the Floodplain Overlay District shall meet the requirements set forth in Chapter 9.31.

-(d) Affordability Incentives.
+- (B) A JADU must be contained within the walls of an existing or proposed primary dwelling, except an application for a JADU may include an addition if necessary to accommodate ingress and egress.
+A JADU may be located on the second floor of an existing or proposed primary dwelling. - (C) All JADUs shall contain the necessary interior amenities, including "provisions for cooking" which at minimum includes electrical outlets to plug in a hot plate, microwave, etc., subject to California Building Code requirements. - (5) JADUs may share sanitation facilities with the primary residence. - (6) Exterior access must be provided for all JADUs separate from the main entrance to the primary residence. - (7) Any new construction which provides exterior access shall be architecturally consistent with the existing primary residential unit and approved ministerially. - (8) All JADUs must meet the requirements of the California Building Code, as adopted and amended by Title 8 of the City of Dana Point Municipal Code. - (9) Fire sprinklers shall be required for a JADU, if they are required for the primary residence. - (10) Flood Plain Zone.
+All JADUs constructed within the Floodplain Overlay District shall meet the requirements set forth in Chapter 9.31. - (d) Affordability Incentives.
 To promote the development of very-low and low-income residential units and to meet the City's Regional Housing Needs Assessment (RHNA) goals, the City may approve the use of economic incentives, including but not limited to reduced or waived plan check fees and/or the allowance of ADUs in additional zoning districts where there is an associated, legal residential use.
-A deed restriction shall be required to be recorded prior to building permit issuance stating that, if rented, the JADU shall be occupied by very-low to low-income households for a 55 year period.
+If the subject incentives are utilized, a deed restriction shall be required to be recorded prior to building permit issuance stating that, if rented, the JADU shall be occupied by very-low to low-income households for a 55 year period.
 An annual report shall be submitted to the City of Dana Point Community Development Department to verify compliance with the income restriction requirements.
 If more than one incentive is utilized, the occupant(s) shall qualify as a very low household.